claudioc/g/README.md

 ## Customization

 I have left in the script a small commit automation I use.
 It might be useful to anyone having to prefix each one of their commit with a specific value (in my case is the ID of the Jira ticket).

+## Todo

+- Better test for existance of a remote branch when `g g`
+- Do not switch branches if the repo is dirty